Ritu-95/GW_DA_FAll/README.md

 # GW_DA_FAll

-This is the SQL work done in the Data Analysis class.
+This is the My work in the Data Analysis class.
-It covers all the important SQL Queries n concept to ace Data Analysis Project.
+It covers all the important SQL Queries n concept , Excel commands, PowerBI Dashbord, Python code to ace  any Data Analysis Project.